Surface properties of transition metal oxides: Polarity of the surface

 When a crystal of a binary oxide is cleaved to generate two new surfaces, each solid's charge remains neutral.
 However, the structure of the two newly created surfaces may or may not be the same.
 If the structures are identical, the surface will be dipoleless and is considered a nonpolar surface.
 If the structures are different, the surface will have a strong dipole and is considered a polar surface.
 Examples of nonpolar surfaces include the rocksalt (100) surface, the rutile (100), (110) and (001) surfaces and the pervoskite (100) surface.
 An example of a polar surface is the rocksalt (111) surface.
 In general, a polar surface is less stable than a nonpolar surface because a dipole moment increases the surface Gibbs energy.
 Also, oxygen polar surfaces are more stable than metal polar surfaces because oxygen ions are more polarizable, which lowers the surface energy.

-The degree of coordinative unsaturation of a surface cation
+Degree of coordinative unsaturation of a surface cation

 The degree of coordinative unsaturation of a surface cation measures the number of bonds involving the cation that have to be broken to form a surface.
 As the degree of coordinative unsaturation increases, more bonds are broken and the metal cation becomes destabilized.
 The destabilization of the cation increases the surface Gibbs energy, which decreases the overall stability.
 For example, the rutile (110) surface is more stable than the rutile (100) and (001) surfaces because it has a lower degree of coordinative unsaturation.